JamieKook/DayPlanner/README.md

 ## Coding

 This project utilizes javascript and css.
 A basic html template and styling sheet was created by Triology Coding Bootcamp.
 Bootstraps 4 was utilized for the styling and for media responsiveness. jQuery was used to select and mainpulate the DOM.
-Local storage was used to save high score data between pages of the project.
+Local storage was used to save event data.
 Moment.js was used to create the time responsiveness in the page.

 Of special note is the creation of the time-block elements.
 This was done with a for loop and jQuery to clone and append the HTML block I created for the 9AM time-block.